Asthma: policy context

 This section outlines the policy context relevant to asthma in Scotland.
 While there is no policy statement in Scotland that specifically focuses on asthma, policies on long term conditions and on allergic conditions are relevant.

-Two Scottish health strategies - Delivering for Health (2005) and the Better Health, Better Care: Action Plan (2007) recognised the importance of a generic (rather than disease specific) approach to long term conditions, with an emphasis on self-management.
+Two Scottish health strategies - Delivering for Health (2005), Better Health, Better Care: Action Plan (2007), recognise the importance of a generic (rather than disease specific) approach to long term conditions, with an emphasis on self-management.
 The Scottish Government's approach to long term conditions stresses the importance of self-management.
 In addition to these, there was a prototype strategy called Good Places Better Health for Scotland's Children (2011) that looked at the key environmental influences affecting health of Scottish children with the focus on four main challenges, of which asthma was one.
-The World Health Organisation has produced a 'Strategy for the prevention and control of chronic respiratory disease (113Kb) and has also established the WHO Global Alliance against Respiratory Disease (GARD).
+The World Health Organisation has also produced a 'Strategy for the prevention and control of chronic respiratory disease (113Kb) and has also established the WHO Global Alliance against Respiratory Disease (GARD).

 Reviews of services